six-two/shell-command-logger/README.md

 ## Documentation

+This README just contains basic usage information.
-For an quick introduction, installation guide, and more please consult the [documentation](https://shell-command-logger.six-two.dev/).
+For more please consult the [documentation](https://shell-command-logger.six-two.dev/).
 It is also provided in the `docs` folder and can be locally viewed by following these steps:

 1. Install development dependencies (only required once):